Sumu-Ning/AES/README.md

 Classes:
   ZCL_RIJNDAEL_UTILITY: implementation of Rijndael, encrypt and decrypt using xstring.
   ZCL_AES_UTILITY: AES wrapper on ZCL_RIJNDAEL_UTILITY, just need to provide key and data.
+  ZCL_AES_UTILITY_TEST: Testing cases of ZCL_AES_UTILITY, including encryption mode ECB, CBC, CFB, OFB, Testing of PCBC is not included yet.
+Testing Data is from http://csrc.nist.gov/publications/nistpubs/800-38a/sp800-38a.pdf